 NOAA works with a variety of partners to ensure that our products can be used in a range of applications.
 The market includes ECDIS, ECS, and Portable Pilot Units, to data used in apps developed for smartphones.
-In order to reach a wide variety of users, NOAA participates in a wide variety of fora to engage both end users (mariners) and equipment manufacturers.
+In order to reach a wide variety of users, NOAA participates in a wide variety of fora to engage both end users (mariners and boaters) and equipment manufacturers.
 For example, NOAA engages with the ECDIS community through our involvement in the development of ENC and ECDIS related standards within the IHO and IMO.
 Another avenue is our participation in the development of ECS related standards within the Radio Technical Commission for Maritime Services, which develops industry standards that are used by the USCG for the carriage of ENCs by vessels subject to inspection.
-NOAA also engages with industry by holding "industry days" in conjunction with boat shows to showcase its products and to coordinate with developers of recreational systems.
+NOAA also engages with industry by holding "industry days" in conjunction with boat shows to showcase its products, meet with chart users, and to coordinate with developers of recreational navigation systems.
+Coast Survey also recognizes that several third-party data providers depend on NOAA RNC or RNC Tile Service data to create their products for recreational boaters.